-The services performed by PricewaterhouseCoopers LLP for the fiscal years ended December 31, 2010 and 2009 were pre-approved in accordance with the pre-approval policy set forth in the Audit Committee Charter.
+All of the services performed by PricewaterhouseCoopers LLP for the fiscal years ended December 31, 2011 and 2010 were pre-approved in accordance with the pre-approval policy set forth in the Audit Committee Charter.
 The Audit Committee pre-approves all audit services and permitted non-audit services performed or proposed to be undertaken by the independent registered public accounting firm (including the fees and terms thereof), except where such services are determined to be de minimis under the Exchange Act, giving particular attention to the relationship between the types of services provided and the independent registered public accounting firm's independence.